Drayton Manor Resort: History

-The land on which the theme park was built on once belonged to the Peel family.
-Drayton Manor mansion, built for Sir Robert Peel, 2nd Baronet in 1835, had been reduced to ruins by 1926, with only the clocktower surviving at the park entrance.
+The land on which the theme park was built once belonged to the Peel family.
+Drayton Manor mansion, built for Sir Robert Peel, 2nd Baronet, in 1835, had been reduced to ruins by 1926, with only the clocktower surviving at the park entrance.
 The British Army requisitioned it as a training post during World War II.
 After the war, entrepreneurs George and Vera Bryan borrowed £6,000 and bought the land (and the 17 huts that the army had constructed during their stay).
 In 1950, they opened a small amusement park with just a handful of children's rides.
 In 1954, Mrs. Molly Badham, who later opened the nearby Twycross Zoo, partnered with the Bryans and opened a zoo to complement the amusement park.
-The amusement park grew slowly in the 1950s, '60s and '70s, but, in the late '80s, the park began to install bigger and more thrilling rides to attract customers from all over the United Kingdom and to compete with rival theme parks.
-In 1992 Colin Bryan, George Bryan's son, became managing director of the park.
+The amusement park grew slowly in the 1950s, 1960s and 1970s, but, in the late 1980s, the park began to install bigger and more thrilling rides to attract customers from all over the United Kingdom and to compete with rival theme parks.
+In 1992, Colin Bryan, George Bryan's son, became managing director of the park.

-George Bryan is the grandson of the founders of Drayton Manor Park.
-Along with his brother and cousins, he grew up in the family business, working – albeit unofficially – from the age of 12 or 13.
-This career began with menial tasks, before progressing to more complex aspects of operations.
-George Bryan went on to develop expertise throughout the whole business.
-In 2013 George's brother, William Bryan, became managing director while George moved out of operations to work at board level; the park in 2020 has been taken over by a corporate group, called The Looping Group.
+On 9 May 2017, an 11-year-old girl fell out of a raft on the Splash Canyon Rapids ride. before slipping and falling into a deeper pool of water where she drowned.
+According to Drayton Manor's director, George Bryan, park staff responded immediately and rescued the girl from the water.
+The girl was airlifted to Birmingham Children's Hospital, but was proclaimed dead from her drowning soon after arrival.
+The park was temporarily closed after the incident, and the ride remained closed until summer 2021.

 In February 2020, the park suffered flood damage from Storm Dennis.
-Following this, the park was required to remain shut until July 2020 due to the COVID-19 pandemic.
+Following this, the park was required to remain shut until July 2020.

 On 3 August 2020, the park entered administration and was bought by the Looping Group who own various parks, zoos and aquariums around Europe such as Pleasurewood Hills and West Midlands Safari Park.
-However the Bryan family still play a key part in running the business, with William Bryan's role being managing director, even though under new ownership.
+However, the Bryan family still play a key part in running the business, with William Bryan's role being managing director, even though under new ownership.

 In December 2020, the park suffered a fire within the Thomas Land area of the park.
 The blaze started in a toilet block and was deemed accidental by investigators.

-At the end of 2021 the park announced that something big was coming with the teaser Invading 2022 in a Nordic Viking style, hinting at the fact there was to be a new area in 2022 called Vikings.
-After soft opening on 17 May the intricately-themed area officially opened on 28 May, featuring three new rides and the rethemed Buffalo roller coaster.
+At the end of 2021, the park announced that something big was coming with the teaser Invading 2022 in a Nordic Viking style, hinting at the fact there was to be a new area in 2022 called Vikings.
+After a soft opening on 17 May, the intricately themed area officially opened on 28 May, featuring three new rides and the rethemed Buffalo roller coaster.

-In May 2022 the park announced an entire rebrand and a new logo, renaming from 'Drayton Manor Theme Park' to 'Drayton Manor Resort'.
+In either 2021 or 2022, the park announced a rebrand and a new logo, renaming from 'Drayton Manor Theme Park' to 'Drayton Manor Resort'.

+In July 2023, it was announced that the park would be opening an Intamin family thrill Lift and Launch Coaster called Gold Rush which opened on 26 July 2024.